We Commit to Be Harassment-Free

 What happens if I am sexually harassed or observe sexual harassment?

-SFUSD strongly encourages all students who are victims or observers of harassment to make a report.
-You can make a report by speaking in person or in writing with an administrator at your school site or by filing a report directly with the Office of Equity.
+SFUSD strongly encourages all students who have knowledge of sex discrimination or sexual harassment to report it to their school’s administration team.
+You can make a report by speaking in person or in writing with an administrator at your school site or by contacting SFUSD’s Office of Equity.

 Once a report has been made, the following steps will be taken: